-An easy and homemade Cranberry Orange Sauce recipe that is made with fresh or frozen cranberries, orange juice, orange zest, and a bit of honey or maple syrup.
+A Homemade Cranberry Orange Sauce recipe made with fresh or frozen berries, orange juice and zest, and natural honey or maple syrup to sweeten it.
 Learn how to make this recipe for your Thanksgiving or Christmas meal.
 This easy sauce recipe is gluten-free, dairy-free, vegan, vegetarian, Paleo, and tastes so much better than the canned kind!

 Say goodbye to canned cranberry sauce and hello to this fresh and homemade version with orange juice and zest!!

 Seriously, though.
 As a kid I always turned up my nose at the gelatinous glob of maroon jiggle.
 Who wants to eat something that looks like a science experiment?!